code-withaditya/simple-interest-calculator/README.md

 # Simple Interest Calculator

-This project is a simple interest calculator using Bash.
+This project is a simple interest calculator developed using Bash scripting.

+## Description
-It calculates simple interest using:
+It calculates simple interest based on user input:
+- Principal amount
+- Rate of interest
+- Time period

+## Formula
-Simple Interest = (Principal * Rate * Time) / 100
+Simple Interest = (Principal × Rate × Time) / 100

+## Purpose
+This project is created as part of a GitHub assignment.